Sam-Fatehmanesh/GBM/unified_spike_processing.md

    - Percentile-based baseline computation
    - Choice between ΔF/F or baseline subtraction

-3. **CASCADE Inference**
+3. **CASCADE Inference (optional)**
-   - Batched processing to avoid memory issues
+   - When enabled, batched processing to avoid memory issues
-   - Probability clipping to `[0, 1]` range
+   - Probability clipping to `[0, 1]` range; NaN/inf handling
-   - NaN/infinity handling with graceful fallback
+   - When disabled, processed calcium is used directly as output

 ### Memory Management